 Before starting to develop production code, it is strongly recommended to import the repository to your local environment.
 Please follow the steps described at https://developer.microej.com/central-repository/.

 Licensing

-Please consult the LICENSE. txt file attached to each module.
+The Central Repository is a set of modules distributed under various software licenses, including the SDK EULA for some of them.
+Please consult the LICENSE.txt file attached to each module.

 Changelog